JannisHeyer/JannisHeyer/README.md

 🏠 - I'm from Bremen, Germany.<br />
 💻 - Striving to become a Web-Developer.<br />
 📚 - Currently working on an App utilizing spaced-repetition to help people learning a foreign language. <br />
-📖 - Eager to learn more about Backend.
+📖 - Eager to learn more.

 <br />
 <br />